 Arts and Cultural Heritage Fund

 In 2008, the Clean Water, Land and Legacy constitutional amendment passed and increased MRAC’s funding by 178%.
 This equaled approximately one million eight hundred thousand dollars in increased funding distributed by MRAC for arts development in the 7-county metropolitan area, and close to three million dollars for arts activities and arts infrastructure improvement altogether.
 The increase also allowed for the creation of two new MRAC grant programs: MRAC’s Arts Learning grant program and the ADA Access Improvement Grants administered by VSA Minnesota, which are solely funded through the Arts and Cultural Heritage Fund.
 MRAC continues to distribute its portion of the Arts and Cultural Heritage fund to arts organizations and activities throughout our region.
-The most recent annual report is available here and details the grants and programs provided in the most recent fiscal year: FY16 Annual Report.
 For more information, visit the Clean Water, Land and Legacy constitutional amendment at www.legacy.leg.mn/funds/arts-cultural-heritage-fund.

 Creative Minnesota and Minnesota Citizens for the Arts released a new study in February 2017 indicating that Minnesotans strongly believe the arts and culture are important to their quality of life, and that Minnesotans attend and participate in the arts at a rate exceeding the national average.
 The 2017 Study Contains: